Scenario-Guided LLM-based Mobile App GUI Testing: Methodology

 \subsection{Executor \& Recorder}

+The \ex and \re in \toolname are designed to ensure the stability, traceability, and reproducibility of test execution.
+These modules are responsible for translating the high-level action plans generated by preceding agents into concrete GUI interactions and for recording the corresponding results and runtime information.
+This separation between reasoning (handled by LLM-based agents) and execution (handled by rule-based modules) prevents error propagation from uncertain LLM outputs and guarantees consistent interaction with the app under test.

-\toolname supports common operations of GUI interaction, including click, input, scroll, back, \etc These operations cover the majority of widely used actions during testing.
-The execution process, by \ex, begins with the parsing of action decision results, followed by the implementation of specific actions through system interfaces (\eg Android ADB).
-Finally, \re records the execution results into the working memory of \cm. \re also monitors the app runtime logs to identify bugs during the exploration.
+\toolname supports a wide range of common GUI interaction operations, including click, input, scroll, back, and others, which together cover the majority of user actions encountered during mobile app testing.
+The execution process begins with the \ex parsing the structured action decision produced by the \de.
+It then invokes system-level interfaces (\eg Android ADB commands) to perform the specified operation on the device.
+After execution, the \re logs the outcomes, including executed actions, GUI states, and system responses, into the working memory of the \cm, ensuring that subsequent iterations have full context for reasoning and verification.
+Additionally, the \re monitors runtime logs to detect anomalies such as app crashes or unhandled exceptions, which are recorded as potential defects during exploration.

-Among all supported operation types, additional information needs to be extracted during the parsing phase for operations other than the back action.
-The click operation requires the specification of a target widget.
-The input operation needs not only the target widget and the text to be input but also the positioning of the input relative to the target widget.
-The scroll operation demands the specification of the target widget (if not specified, the default is the entire screen) and the scroll direction.
-Notably, the input operation must be carried out in two steps: a click operation to gain focus on the input field and the subsequent text inputs.
+Each operation type may require different parameters during the parsing phase.
+For click actions, the target widget must be specified.
+Input operations require both the target widget and the text content, as well as information about the input's positional relationship to the widget.
+Scroll operations demand a defined scroll direction and, optionally, a target region (defaulting to the entire screen if unspecified).
+Notably, input operations are executed as a two-step process: first, performing a click to focus on the input field, followed by the text entry.
+The back operation, by contrast, requires no additional context parameters.

+The script construction process begins after each action has been executed and verified.
+During execution, the \ex performs concrete GUI operations via system-level interfaces such as ADB, while the \re captures all relevant contextual information associated with that operation.
+This includes the high-level operation intent generated by the \de, the concrete action type, the resolved target widget attributes, the exact execution parameters, and the resulting GUI state.
+Rather than storing only raw commands, the framework records semantically enriched action entries to preserve traceability between testing scenario intent and low-level execution.

+Each recorded action is then transformed into a structured representation.
+Specifically, the script entry includes the operation type such as click, input, scroll, or back; the textual description of the operation intent; the target widget's semantic attributes including widget text, bounding box coordinates, and widget description; the file path of the associated pre- and post-action screenshots; and the exact ADB command that was executed.
+For input actions, the script explicitly stores the input text and the focus activation step to ensure correct replay semantics.
+This structure ensures that the action is both human-readable and machine-executable.